ceisenbach/about/RESUME_HidalgoNoel_2013_web_long.md

 February 2009 - April 2011, New York City and Albany, NY
 Primary responsibility included the conception and development of [NYSenate.gov](http://NYSenate.gov), which at the time was considered “_the World’s best legislative website_.”
 As a product manager, ensured that NYSenate.gov and its associated web products operated seamlessly.
 Managed an immediate team of six.
 Oversaw the training and support of 200 users.
 Provided New Yorkers an award winning suite of websites and mobile tools.
 Organized and facilitated the first unconference in a State House - CapitolCamp.
 Additional responsibilities included, advising the Senate’s Chief Information Officer on Government 2.0 innovations and consulted on a number Senate technology projects, including an OS agnostic architecture & bring your own (mobile) device infrastructure.

-###Global Explorer on the Luck of Seven
+###Freelance Video Editor / Citizen Reporter
+Clients and partners included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
+As a Citizen reporter my pieces have been broadcasted on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.

+####Global Explorer
 December 2005 - March 2009, The World
 In February 2007, departed NYC for an around-the-world anthropological adventure.
 Living off of $10,000 fundraised from individuals on internet, the journey took eight months and explored seven free culture topics in 22 countries on the six inhabited continents.
 Not only was this an experiment in micro-finance/crowd funding, new media and international travel, but an expedition into global social networks and open source communities.
 Along the way, the projected interviewed internet users, community organizers, and activists.

-###NYC Yellow Cab Driver and Creator of TaxiNYC.tv
+####NYC Yellow Cab Driver and Creator of TaxiNYC.tv
 March 2008 – May 2008, New York, NY
 Spent two months demystifying the procedures behind becoming a New York City Yellow Cab Driver.
 By video documenting every step, this project quickly gained an avid following and was featured on National Public Radio.
 After logging 60 hours behind the wheel and creating 10 short movies, I started consulting for Remix America and focused attention on Not An Alternative's outreach.

-###Freelance Video Editor / Citizen Journalist
-Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
-As a Citizen Journalist my reports have been broadcasted on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.

 ##Community Organizer Positions